A journey through time

 Toa Payoh Library

-To register, log on to http://golibrary.nlb.gov.sg and surf on to Heritage.
+To register (registration has already closed), log on to http://golibrary.nlb.gov.sg and surf on to Heritage.
 This session is limited to 30 participants only.
 Participants are advised to wear comfortable attire and walking shoes for this trail.
 Do also remember to bring umbrella and some drinks.
 Feel free to bring your cameras and start clicking!